matthew-lehmann/Guayaki_Coding_Repo/README.md

   a relatively short link.
   - Like this one: https://i.imgur.com/idLV3vLg.jpg

-Build/run game: go to https://drive.google.com/drive/folders/1xxX07yJlOOrRup7rrne2LvxEtJu7MmMx?usp=sharing
+Build/run GAME: go to https://drive.google.com/drive/folders/1xxX07yJlOOrRup7rrne2LvxEtJu7MmMx?usp=sharing
   - For Windows: Zip and download the "SpaceRace_Windows" folder.
     - Download the entire folder as a zip file.
 Extract the "SpaceRace_Windows" folder from the zip file.
     - Once extracted, open the "SpaceRace_Windows" folder, then open "Guayaki - SoftwareDev.exe"